Big firms should report environmental impact - UN panel

-UNITED NATIONS/OSLO Big companies should report their impact on the environment in addition to their earnings under a U.N. plan to boost economic growth and ease poverty by 2030, according to recommendations by a panel of world leaders released on Thursday.
+OSLO Big companies should report their impact on the environment in addition to their earnings under a U.N. plan to boost economic growth and ease poverty by 2030, according to recommendations by a panel of world leaders issued on Thursday.

-Slowing climate change and protecting the environment should be at the core of global development, said the 27-member panel, led by British Prime Minister David Cameron, Indonesian President Susilo Bambang Yudhoyono and Liberian President Ellen Johnson Sirleaf.
+A final draft by a group including British Prime Minister David Cameron and Indonesian President Susilo Bambang Yudhoyono, parts of which were leaked to Reuters, says the environment should be at the core of development plans.

-"There is one trend - climate change - which will determine whether or not we can deliver on our ambitions," the report said.
-"Without environmental sustainability, we cannot end poverty; the poor are too deeply affected by natural disasters and too dependent on deteriorating oceans, forests and soils."
+"Without environmental sustainability, we cannot end poverty; the poor are too deeply affected by natural disasters and too dependent on deteriorating oceans, forests and soils," the 27-strong panel said.

-The report - handed over by Yudhoyono to U.N.
-Secretary-General Ban Ki-moon in New York - recommends 12 so-called illustrative goals to replace eight Millennium Development Goals that were aimed at reducing poverty and hunger.
-Those goals were agreed to by world leaders in 2000 and expire in 2015.
+The report, almost 100 pages long, was due to be released later on Thursday in New York to help the world set targets for 2030, succeeding the Millennium Development Goals that run to 2015 and focus on reducing poverty and hunger.

-The goals recommended on Thursday will be the basis for a two-year debate among the 193 U.N. members on a development agenda for 2015 - 2030.
-Like the Millennium Development Goals, which included a bid to halve extreme poverty, any specific new numeric targets will be non-binding.

-Among the recommendations, the 69-page report says large businesses should be obliged to report social and environmental impacts, in addition to their financial accounts.
+Among recommendations, it says that large businesses should be obliged to report on their social and environmental impacts, in addition to their financial accounts.
 About a quarter of businesses now make environmental reports, it said.

+"The same principle should apply to governments.
+National accounting for social and environmental effects should be mainstreamed by 2030."

-Last year, Britain became the first country to force major companies to publish their greenhouse gas emissions in corporate earnings reports.
+Last year, Britain became the first country to force major companies to publish their greenhouse gas emission in corporate earnings reports.
 The requirement applies to 1,800 companies listed on the London Stock Exchange.

 The U.N. panel proposes goals for 2030 such as doubling the share of renewable energy in consumption, phasing out harmful fossil fuel subsidies and doubling the rate of improvement in energy efficiency from buildings to transport.